rei/rei-cedar-docs/docs/patterns/notifications/README.md

 - **Must Not**
   - Rely solely on references to sensory characteristics (for example, "round button" or "button to the right")
 -  **Should**
-  - Provide an explanation to the  when user when the submit button is not available
+  - Provide an explanation when the submit button is not available
-  - if the text does not specifically call out the state of the message, error, warning, success, or info - that text should be provided via screen reader accessible text

 ##### Role status / aria-live

 -  **Should Not**